-Uses For lidocaine and prilocaine
+Uses for lidocaine and prilocaine

 Lidocaine and prilocaine topical cream is used on the skin or in the genital area to cause numbness or loss of feeling before certain medical procedures.
-It is used to prevent pain caused by an injection, the drawing of blood from a vein, or minor surgeries such as removing warts. lidocaine and prilocaine contains a mixture of two topical local anesthetics (numbing medicines).
+It is also used to prevent pain caused by an injection, the drawing of blood from a vein, or minor surgeries such as removing warts.
+Lidocaine and prilocaine contains a mixture of two topical local anesthetics (numbing medicines).
 It deadens the nerve endings in the skin.

-lidocaine and prilocaine is available only with your doctor's prescription.
+Lidocaine and prilocaine is available only with your doctor's prescription.

-Before Using lidocaine and prilocaine
+Before using lidocaine and prilocaine

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For lidocaine and prilocaine, the following should be considered: